Default Clause: Everything You Need to Know

 The breaching party will also be given a notice of their breach of contract.
 They have 60 days after this notice to cure their breach.
 If the breaching party doesn't cure their breach within the time allowed, the injured party has the right to terminate the contract immediately with a notice to the breaching party.

 If you need help with default clauses, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.